OskarPersson/django-nested-inline/README.md

 Changelist
 ----------

+0.3.5 - Removed deprecated methods and updated for Django 1.8/1.9

 0.3.4 - added licence and updated for python 3

 0.3.3 - fixed bug where inlines without inlines would cause an error